NikkaLuna/kafka-delta-streaming-pipeline/README.md

 ## Architecture

 This pipeline simulates a real-time ETL system using:
-- Kafka (Confluent Cloud) for streaming ingestion
+🔹 Kafka (Confluent Cloud) for streaming ingestion

-- PySpark Structured Streaming for real-time processing
+🔹 PySpark Structured Streaming for event processing

-- Delta Lake (Databricks) for transactional storage
+🔹 Delta Lake on Databricks for scalable, transactional storage

-- Databricks Workflows for orchestration
+🔹 Databricks Workflows for orchestration and automation

 ## Features Implemented (Sprint 1)

-- Ingests synthetic events from Confluent Cloud Kafka
+🔹 Ingests synthetic events from Confluent Cloud Kafka

-- Parses raw Kafka binary payloads into structured JSON
+🔹 Parses binary Kafka payloads into structured JSON

-- Writes real-time data to Bronze Delta Table (append mode)
+🔹 Writes real-time data to a Bronze Delta table (append mode)

-- Uses checkpointing for fault tolerance and replayability
+🔹 Uses checkpointing for replayability and fault tolerance

-- Kafka credentials redacted using `.env.template` or secrets
+🔹 Secure Kafka auth using .env.template and Databricks secrets

-- Professionally annotated code with inline documentation
+🔹 Fully annotated PySpark notebooks for clarity and learning

 ## Workflow Orchestration (Databricks Workflows)